hidsh/xiao_circuitpython_macropad/README.md

 ![bread board photo](./img.jpeg)

-This is tiny prototype of USB macro pad using [seeduino XIAO](https://wiki.seeedstudio.com/Seeeduino-XIAO/) and [curcuitpython](https://circuitpython.org/).
+This is a tiny prototype of USB macro pad using [seeduino XIAO](https://wiki.seeedstudio.com/Seeeduino-XIAO/) and [curcuitpython](https://circuitpython.org/).
 It is made on a bread board.

-It needs download and install `.uf2` from [here](https://circuitpython.org/board/seeeduino_xiao/).

-This repo is based on [CircuitPython Keyboard Emulator](https://learn.adafruit.com/circuitpython-essentials/circuitpython-hid-keyboard-and-mouse#circuitpython-keyboard-emulator-2985260-1) from adafruit.
+`code.py` is based on [CircuitPython Keyboard Emulator](https://learn.adafruit.com/circuitpython-essentials/circuitpython-hid-keyboard-and-mouse#circuitpython-keyboard-emulator-2985260-1) from adafruit.

 However it contains only the minimum required lib/py in order to use as HID keyboard because XIAO does not have enough flash.
 Plus many lines are commented out in `lib/keycode.py` for the same reason.

+It need to download `.uf2` from [here](https://circuitpython.org/board/seeeduino_xiao/) before running.

 # Memo